Phil Mickelson has been one of the most popular professional golfers throughout his long career, having turned professional in 1992.

 Throughout his career, Phil has accumulated 53 professional wins, including 44 PGA Tour wins.
 Mickelson also boasts a plethora of international victories, including 10 wins at the Presidents Cup.
 He was inducted into the World Golf Hall of Fame in 2012.

-More recently, Phil Mickelson took home victory in the highly-publicized golf tournament, CBS’ The Match, which pitted Lefty up against Tiger Woods in a best-of-18 event in Las Vegas.
-Mickelson required four playoff holes to take down Woods in the 22nd round.
+Mickelson took home victory in the highly-publicized golf tournament, CBS' The Match, which pitted "Lefty" up against Tiger Woods in a best-of-18 event in Las Vegas.
+Mickelson required four playoff holes to take down Woods.

 Mickelson and his wife Amy have been married almost 25 years and have journeyed through the ups and downs of both Lefty's professional career and Amy's health to get to where they are today.